Daniel-Laufer/StudyTogether/README.md

       - Ensure you get at least one person to review your changes before merging into the dev branch.
   - **prod**
     - This is the branch that that contains the code used in production (ie the live product).
-    - Merging into this branch is to ONLY be done at the end of each sprint.
+    - Merging into this branch is to ONLY be done at the end of each sprint and will require al thorough review of the code by all members of the StudyTogether team.
+    -